 Northwest Eye is here to help you understand eye health, including how to care, prolong and treat your eyes to maintain the best vision possible.
-But we want you to help you understand something else: how you can afford better eye care.
+We want to help you understand something else: how you can afford better eye care.

-When double checking your insurance please understand there is a difference between medical insurance plans and routine vision plans.
-Some individual routine vision plans cover some of the cost of the exam, contacts or glasses and we can not accept these plans.
-This is the case ONLY for routine Eye Care.
-As we are a medical practice that specializes in eyes, many appointments are actually considered medical in nature and we can accept as they would bill you medical insurance anyway.
+When double checking your insurance, please understand there is a difference between medical insurance plans and routine vision plans.
+Some individual routine vision plans cover some of the cost of an exam, contacts or glasses.
+We DO NOT accept Vision Plans.
+If you schedule a routine annual exam with us and you have a Vision Plan, you will be responsible for paying for the visit out-of-pocket.
+Since we are a specialty medical practice, many appointments are actually considered medical in nature, so then we’d bill your medical insurance for the visit, not your routine vision plan.

-Be Eye Wise and know that even if you have invested in a vision plan, we will still run any associated charges with your care through your insurance company, as most insurance companies will reduce your allowable amount, even if you don’t technically have vision as a covered benefit under your insurance plan.
+Be Eye Wise and know that even if you have invested in a vision plan, we will still run any associated charges with your care through your insurance company.
+Most carriers will reduce your allowable amount, even if you don’t technically have vision as a covered benefit under your insurance plan.

-We have recently had many questions from patients regarding what the difference is between a routine eye examination and a medical eye examination.
+What is the difference between a routine eye exam and a medical eye exam?

-A comprehensive eye exam can last anywhere from 30 minutes to over 60 minutes, and can be performed by either an ophthalmologist or an optometrist.
+A comprehensive eye exam can be performed by either an ophthalmologist or an optometrist.
 It may include an ophthalmic assistant or ophthalmic technician completing the following portions of the exam:

 - A health and medication history

 - A vision history

 An Eye Exam completed by the ophthalmologist or an optometrist includes:

 - Examination of the external parts of your eyes, including the whites of your eyes, the iris, pupil, eyelids and eyelashes